DragonetMC/Dragonet-Legacy/README.md

 #### For Minecraft PE: UPDATING
 Servers are proudly sponsored by [BytePowered](http://www.bytepowered.com).

+* There are more community sponsored servers [here](https://github.com/DragonetMC/Dragonet/wiki/Community-Servers).

 ### About Bukkit Essentials
 #### If you are looking for Bukkit Essentials, you should use [Spigot Essentials](https://hub.spigotmc.org/jenkins/job/Spigot-Essentials/).